rolfbecker/MIE_2.02_GeoInfo_WS2021/gi0805_SQL/README.md

 Be sure you know the host your postgres database resides on (e.g. localhost) and the password of user postgres.

-To create new database users connect as (U)ser postgres (superuser) to the maintence (d)atabase postgres by executing
+Create new database users connect as (U)ser postgres (superuser) to the maintence (d)atabase postgres by executing

 	psql -h localhost -U postgres -d postgres -f 010_create_users_for_env_db_V001.sql